 Custom field:

-bedrooms, field type: numeric - Parameter name: bathroom count, called field:
+bedrooms, field type: number - Parameter name: number of bathrooms, calling field:

-area_sqft, field type: numeric - Parameter name: Property Type, Field called:
+area_sqft, field type: number - Parameter name: property type, calling field:

-property_typeField type: Dropdown selection, default value: Apartment Villa Townhouse - Parameter name: Price, field called:
+property_typeField type: Dropdown selection, default value: Apartment Villa Townhouse - Parameter name: Price, field used:

-price, field type: numeric - Parameter name: Address, field called:
+price, field type: number - Parameter name: Address, field used:

-Through such a definition, our "house model" has highly structured proprietary data fields.
+With such a definition, our 'property model' has highly structured exclusive data fields.

-The most important part of the custom model is how to display these personalized data on the website's front-end template.AnQiCMS powerful template tag system makes this process intuitive.
+The most important part of the custom model is how to display these personalized data in the website's front-end template.AnQiCMS powerful template tag system makes this process intuitive.

-You can use it to display a list of all custom fields (for example, for product parameter tables) if you wisharchiveParamsTags.
-It allows you to traverse all custom parameters of the model:.
+If you want to display a list of all custom fields (such as for the product parameter table), you can usearchiveParamsLabel.
+It allows you to iterate over all custom parameters of the model:

 {% archiveParams params %}